Global Solutions of the Compressible Euler Equations with Large Initial Data of Spherical Symmetry and Positive Far-Field Density: Abstract

 \section{Abstract}

-We are concerned with the global existence theory for spherically symmetric solutions of the multidimensional compressible Euler equations with large initial data of positive far-field density so that the total initial-energy is {\it unbounded}.
+We are concerned with the global existence theory for spherically symmetric solutions of the multidimensional compressible Euler equations with large initial data of positive far-field density so that the total initial-energy is unbounded.
 The central feature of the solutions is the strengthening of waves as they move radially inward toward the origin.
 For the large initial data of positive far-field density, various examples have shown that the spherically symmetric solutions of the Euler equations blow up near the origin at certain time.
-A fundamental unsolved problem is whether the density of the global solution would form concentration to become a measure near the origin for the case when the total initial-energy is unbounded.
-Another longstanding problem is whether a {\it rigorous proof} could be provided for the inviscid limit of the multidimensional compressible Navier-Stokes to Euler equations with large initial data.
+A fundamental unsolved problem is whether the density of the global solution would form concentration to become a measure near the origin for the case when the total initial-energy is unbounded and the wave propagation is not at finite speed starting initially.
 In this paper, we establish a global existence theory for spherically symmetric solutions of the compressible Euler equations with large initial data of positive far-field density and relative finite-energy.
 This is achieved by developing a new approach via adapting a class of degenerate density-dependent viscosity terms, so that a rigorous proof of the vanishing viscosity limit of global weak solutions of the Navier-Stokes equations with the density-dependent viscosity terms to the corresponding global solution of the Euler equations with large initial data of spherical symmetry and positive far-field density can be obtained.
 One of our main observations is that the adapted class of degenerate density-dependent viscosity terms not only includes the viscosity terms for the Navier-Stokes equations for shallow water (Saint Venant) flows but also, more importantly, is suitable to achieve our key objective of this paper.
-These results indicate that concentration is not formed in the vanishing viscosity limit even when the total initial-energy is unbounded, though the density may blow up near the origin at certain time.
+These results indicate that concentration is not formed in the vanishing viscosity limit for the Navier-Stokes approximations constructed in this paper even when the total initial-energy is unbounded, though the density may blow up near the origin at certain time and the wave propagation is not at finite speed.

 \keywords{Euler equations, Navier-Stokes equations, compressible flows, spherically symmetric solutions, positive far-field density, unbounded energy, relative finite-energy, large data, {\it a priori} estimate, higher integrability, concentration, blow up, inviscid limit, compactness framework, approximate solutions} \subjclass[2010]{\, 35Q35, 35Q31, 35B25, 35B44, 35L65, 35L67, 76N10}